Shamokin (village): Moravian mission at Shamokin, 1747-1755

-In April of 1747, Shikellamy insisted to missionary John Martin Mack that any work done at the smith for the Five Nations should be without charge, saying, "I desire, T’girketonti (Spangenberg's Iroquois name) my brother, that when something is done to their flints that it is done for free, because they have nothing with which to pay.
+In April 1747, Shikellamy insisted to missionary John Martin Mack that any work done at the smith for the Five Nations should be without charge, saying, "I desire, T’girketonti (Spangenberg's Iroquois name) my brother, that when something is done to their flints that it is done for free, because they have nothing with which to pay.
 However, when they return, and they have something done, then they would have to pay for it."
 All other Native American customers to the smithy had to pay for their services in deer, fox, and racoon skins.

-In the late spring of 1747, Moravian missionaries arrived in Shamokin and discussed the blacksmith project in a conference with the chief Shikellamy and his advisors.
-The forge and a mission were built in June and July, 1747 and by the end of July the forge was opened.
+In late spring 1747, Moravian missionaries arrived in Shamokin and discussed the blacksmith project in a conference with the chief Shikellamy and his advisors.
+The forge and a mission were built in June and July 1747 and by the end of July the forge was opened.
 The first blacksmith, Anton Schmidt, arrived on July 23 with his wife Catharina.
 The diary entry for that day states, "It was as though a king had arrived, even Shikellamy was very happy."
 He gave Schmidt an Iroquois name, Rachwistonis, and immediately accompanied him and Hagen down the river to Harris' Ferry to collect the rest of the tools for the blacksmith's shop.

+In January 1748 the Moravian community was visited by Bishop John Cammerhoff.

 The Moravian mission was strictly controlled to avoid creating a European-style settlement.
 Trading was limited to skins and furs and initially the missionaries were not permitted to own livestock.
 Some of these regulations were relaxed as the mission grew and other Europeans settled nearby.
 In 1754 Conrad Weiser surveyed the land near Shamokin with plans to build a new settlement in the area.

-In July, 1754, much of the land west of the Susquehanna was transferred from the Six Nations to Pennsylvania at the Albany Congress.
+In July 1754, much of the land west of the Susquehanna was transferred from the Six Nations to Pennsylvania at the Albany Congress.
 However, Shamokin was not sold and was reserved by the Six Nations, "to settle such of our Nations as shall come to us from the Ohio or any others who shall deserve to be in our Alliance."
 According to Weslager, "the Pennsylvania authorities had no opposition to the Six Nations reserving Wyoming and Shamokin from the sale, since friendly Delawares, including Teedyuscung and his people living in those settlements--and any other Indians who might be placed there--constituted a buffer against Connecticut."
 The presence of the Moravian mission was viewed as an indication that the Lenape there would support the British, or at least remain neutral in any conflict with the French.